gianarb/gianarb.github.com/_posts/2017-10-20-from-docker-to-moby.markdown

 It created confusion and some communities are still trying to understand what is going on.
-I think it's time to step back and see what we have after seven months for the announcement.
+I think it's time to step back and see what we have after seven months after the announcement.

 1. `containerd` is living a new life, the first stable release will happen soon.
-   It went donated to CNCF.
+   It has been donated to CNCF.
 2. `notary` is the project behind `docker trust`.
-I wrote a full ebook about [Docker Security](https://scaledocker.com) if you need to know more.
-It's under the CNCF now.
+I wrote a full e-book about [Docker Security](https://scaledocker.com) if you need to know more.
+This also has been donated to the CNCF.
 3. github.com/docker/docker doesn't exist anymore there is a new repository called github.com/moby/moby .
-It contains the same code but it opens the door to a lot of new things.
 4. [CLI](https://github.com/docker/cli) has a separate home.

-As you probably know containers are not real.
+5. docker-ce is the first example of moby assembling.
+It is made my Docker Inc.

+Containers are not a first class citizen in Linux.

 <img class="img-responsive" src="/img/container-is-not-real.jpeg"/>